PedroRod/Thread/README.md

 Contributing
 ------------
-I will be more than happy to see people contribute to this small lib, If you wish to contribute please do so with clean code and clean/meaningful tests.
+I will be more than happy to see people contribute to this small lib, If you wish to contribute please feel free to do a pull request.

 As a side note, If you see any code smells in this library, please let me know so I can refactor.
 I try to write as clean and beautiful code as possible.